davidlacho/German-English-Translator/sentences.md

 - Anna, mach Urlaub in New York!
 Du machst nie in Amerika Urlaub.: Anna, go on vacation in New York!
 You never go on vacation in America.
 - Danke für Ihre Hilfe: "Thank you for your help."
 - Danke, und hier ist Ihr Kassenzettel.: "Thank you, and here is your receipt."
+- Dann nimm take diese Rosen.: Then take these roses.
 - Das Meer ist kalt, aber der Strand ist schön.: The sea is cold, but the beach is beautiful.
 - Das Meer ist warm und schön in Mallorca.: The sea is warm and beautiful in Mallorca.
 - Der Badeanzug ist schön, denn er ist lila.: "The swimsuit is beautiful because it is purple."